Sudanese rally in new anti-coup protests amid tight security

 Authorities had warned protesters against approaching “sovereign and strategic” sites in central Khartoum — a reference to main government buildings and key institutions.
 The city’s Security Committee said Sudanese forces would “deal with chaos and violations,” SUNA had reported.

-The marches started in different locations, from where the protesters meant to converge on the presidential palace.
-Security forces used tear gas to disperse those attempting to approach the palace, said activist Nazim Sirag.
-There were no immediate reports of injuries.
+The marches started in different locations, with protesters meant to converge on the presidential palace.
+But security forces fired live ammunition and used tear gas and water cannons disperse those attempting to approach the palace, said activist Nazim Sirag.
+Other marches elsewhere in the capital were violently dispersed, he added.

+At least five protesters were wounded by gunfire in Omdurman and Khartoum’s East Nile neighborhood, he said.
+Many others suffered from breathing difficulties due to heave tear gas, he added.

 Rallies were also underway in other cities, including Wad Madani and Atbara.